-The performance and structural integrity of gas–liquid systems can be greatly enhanced using ANSYS solutions.
-Engineers trust ANSYS fluid mechanics software to model systems with or without heat and mass transfer/reaction in a broad range of applications in which fluid and gases are transported or processed.
+The performance and structural integrity of gas–liquid systems can be greatly enhanced using ANSYS engineering simulation for gas liquid systems.
+Engineers trust ANSYS fluid mechanics software – CFD for multiphase flows - to model gas liquid systems with or without heat and mass transfer/reaction in a broad range of applications in which fluid and gases are transported or processed.

 Changes in vessel design may necessitate geometrical changes to distributors, baffles, vessel walls, splitter plates, inlet and outlet locations, draft tubes, recirculation loops, manifolds, distribution plates, and other components.
 The task of gas–liquid process and vessel design is a particularly complex engineering challenge.